 Guide to PayPal: Mobile Casinos and PayPal

 Like strawberries and cream, McDonalds' breakfasts and hangovers, PayPal and online casinos go hand in hand.
-With a formidable history, a simple sign up process and a fantastic mobile app, it's pretty clear to see why so many casinos accept PayPal as a depositing method.
+With a formidable history, a simple sign up process and a fantastic mobile app, it's pretty clear to see why there are so many casinos accepting PayPal as a depositing method.
 Today in our Guide to PayPal we'll be looking in more detail at what makes this partnership so good and all the ins and outs of using PayPal to deposit at a casino.

 Why Use PayPal?

 PayPal is an Easy Way to Deposit at Casinos[/caption] If you've got this far in our guide, we're pretty sure we don't need to convince you of PayPal's appeal, however if you've just joined us you might be wondering what all the fuss is about.
 PayPal is one of the easiest ways to deposit to a casino, you log in to your account and transfer money at the click of a button.
 It's also one of the safest methods as PayPal shield your bank details from other parties, acting as a middle man between you and the casino.
 Since PayPal started in California, it took a little while for European casinos to be allowed to use it, as it was subject to U.S gambling regulations.
 This is why you might be more accustomed to using Neteller or Skrill if you're a casino veteran.
 However, in the past couple of years PayPal has become the go to choice for many casino users and the majority of decent casinos now accept it as a payment method.